kongo2002/hatoml/README.markdown

 ]
 ~~~

-HaTOML parses the above TOML file into the following data structure:
+**hatoml** parses the above TOML file into the following data structure:

 ~~~ {.haskell}
 Right